-A study of how the field of marketing influences the actions of consumers and also how markets influence the retailing process.
-This course provides the student with an understanding of what makes the consumer tick.
-It also highlights the importance of the study of the merchandising affect on the consumer decision making process.
-Prerequisite: BUSN104.
+This course is a study of how the field of marketing influences the actions of consumers and how marketing influences the retailing process.
+This course provides the student with an understanding of consumer behavior, the buying process, product life cycles, and the consumer adoption process.
+This course highlights the importance studying the merchandising effect on consumers.
+Prerequisite: BUSN104